xiaomuliu/academic-kickstart/content/gallery/index.md

 ---
 # Page metadata
-title: Photography
+title: Photography Portfolio
 summary: Add description here.
 date: "2020-06-28T00:00:00Z"
 draft: false  # Is this a draft? true/false
+featured: true
 ---

-## Test
-this is a test.
+## Click one of the categories to view photos

 {{< gallery album="gallery" >}}